Be the first robot to intentionally push a bottle off the table OR be the last robot remaining on the table.

 Junior: 5th ~ 8th Grade: LEGO EV3, LEGO NXT and VEX IQ platforms.

-Junior and Senior Classic teams will have chances to compete at various local sites, and all divisions will meet in May 2019 at the Robofest World Championship on the campus of Lawrence Technological University in Southfield, Michigan.
+Junior and Senior Classic teams will have chances to compete at various local sites, and all divisions will meet at the Robofest Online World Championship.

 This is an Open category - each event stands alone with no advancement.
-Winners at local site must register again if they wish to compete at the World Championship event on May 16th-18th.
+Winners at local site must register again if they wish to compete at the World Championship event.

 Official Rules and Related Documents: